Mawson, Australian Capital Territory: Suburb amenities

 Southlands Centre is a commercial and retail centre located in Mawson.
 It contains a shopping centre, the Southlands Tennis Club, and a branch of the Canberra Raiders Leagues Club trading as The Mawson Club.
 Nearby are the Mawson district playing fields, Woden Golf Driving Range and Dyraaba Court Retirement Village.
 The Mandir Hindu Temple is located in the suburb.
 Other religious organisations include the Salvation Army Woden Valley Corps, a Seventh-day Adventist church, a New Apostolic Church, and the Australian headquarters for Gideons International.

-Mawson has two schools, Mawson Primary School and Canberra Christian School.

 Geology

 Deakin Volcanics green-gray and purple rhyodacite fill the suburb.

-Mawson Schools
+Education

 Mawson has two schools, Mawson Primary School and Canberra Christian School, both located on Ainsworth Street.

 Mawson Primary School, established in 1968, had about 300 students in 2014, and 483 in 2018.
 It is notable for its Mandarin Immersion Program.
 The Chinese Australian Early Childhood Centre is located in the grounds of the school.

 Canberra Christian School had an enrolment of 46 students in 2015.
 The school includes an early learning centre and a preschool.
 The school is part of the Seventh-day Adventist church.